-Pack the fruit snugly in the containers without breaking it up.
-Then label each container with the contents and the date and move it to the storage location.
+Step 3: Label each container with the contents and the date and move it to the storage location.

 At 60 degrees Fahrenheit, the fruit will remain shelf stable for up to a year.
 At 80 degrees, it lasts half that time.
 Excessive light exposure will cause the fruit to fade and could affect the integrity of plastic containers.
 If plastic bags are used, place the bags in sturdy metal tins or other durable containers to eliminate light and protect them from pests.

-Monitor for spoilage
+Step 6: Monitor for spoilage.

-Plan on using up your dried fruit within a year.
-When adding successive batches to the stored stock, be sure to rotate the supply.
-Place the most recently dried fruit in the back, with the older product toward the front, so it’ll be used first.
+Step 7: Place the most recently dried fruit in the back, with the older product toward the front, so it’ll be used first.

-If mold is present, or if there is an “off” smell, dispose of it.
+If mold is present, or if there is an “off” smell, throw away the fruit.
 Other symptoms of spoilage include off color, lack of flavor, or hardness.
 If there’s any doubt, don’t consume it.

 When you grow your own fruits and veggies, you want to enjoy them to the fullest.
 Drying is one of the oldest ways to preserve fruits for year-round use.
 By preparing them properly and storing them in the best possible conditions, you’ll be able to savor the flavor any time.

 - Can you grow a bird of paradise from a cutting?
 Here’s what you need to know to grow your dream plant